Our Apathy: Amber Cole and the Disvaluation of Black Girls

 The Gender Double Standard

 While Amber Cole’s life will forever be affected by her decision and this video, the boys will be able to lead a relatively normal life.
 After all their names are not trending on Twitter.
-Kendyl Cherry, a Facebook friend of mine, had this to say about the young men who were involved in the incident and the double standards of our society that celebrate this deplorable behavior:
+A Facebook friend of mine had this to say about the young men who were involved in the incident and the double standards of our society that celebrate this deplorable behavior:

 “Yes, these boys obviously lacked guidance and direction.
 And in that way, they too are ‘victims’ of the dysfunction we all recognize as the cause of this mess.
 But the difference is, THEY will not pay the ultimate price for this ‘dysfunction’.
 That girl will.
 And since black folks, choose to CLING like a life raft to sexual double standards, female hating religious dogma, hypermasculine ideals of manhood, and the overall denigration for all things feminine, it is not ‘society’ that is to blame, but US.
 We refuse to accept equality in our relationships and parity in our ‘roles.’
 We promote biblical ideals that are based on the submission and sexual restriction of women, all while glorifying male dominance and aggression.”